acend/helm-basics-training/content/en/docs/03.0/_index.md

 Make sure to set the proper value as hostname. `<appdomain>` will be provided by the trainer.
 {{% /alert %}}

+{{% onlyWhen mobi %}}
+Use `wordpress-<namespace>.kubedev.mobicorp.test` as your hostname.
+It might take some time until your ingress hostname is accessable as the DNS name first has to be propagated correctly.
+{{% /onlyWhen %}}

 If you look inside the [Chart.yaml](https://github.com/bitnami/charts/blob/master/bitnami/wordpress/Chart.yaml) file of the WordPress chart you see a dependency to the [MariaDB Helm chart](https://github.com/bitnami/charts/tree/master/bitnami/mariadb).
 All the MariaDB values are used by this dependent Helm chart and the chart is automatically deployed when installing WordPress.

 {{% onlyWhen mobi %}}